 \subsection{Quantitative comparison}

 In order to quantitatively evaluate our novel explanation framework, we utilize the well-accepted measure in the ML community - Iterative Removal Of Features (IROF)~\cite{rieger2020irof}.
 The IROF measure is fully described in the supplementary materials.
 The full definition of the mesure is in the Appendix \ref{app:irof}.
 This technique was featured in multiple studies before \cite{bhatt2020evaluating}.
-We compare against this study baselines: IG \cite{sundararajan2017axiomatic}, LIME \cite{ribeiro2016should}, and SHAP \cite{SHAP}.
-We also introduce the random baseline as the ``sanity check’’, which assigns variable importance randomly.
-Notably, the authors of~\cite{hooker2018evaluating, rong2022consistent} show that this primitive baseline can outperform some of the commonly used explanation approaches based on saliency maps in ablation tests.
-Results are in Table \ref{tab:irof_main}.
+We compare against the baselines selected for this study: IG \cite{sundararajan2017axiomatic}, LIME \cite{ribeiro2016should}, and SHAP \cite{SHAP}.
+We also introduce the random baseline as a ``sanity check’’, which assigns variable importance randomly.
+Notably, the authors of~\cite{hooker2018evaluating, rong2022consistent} show that this primitive baseline can sometimes outperform some of the commonly used explanation approaches based on saliency maps in ablation tests.
+Results are shown in Table \ref{tab:irof_main}.